Gravity Force: Legacy

 A planned sequel to Gravity Force 2, to be called gf2k was abandoned at an early stage in 2001.
 The developers did eventually release a multi-platform sequel in 2015 named Gravity Force 20, built using the Unity engine.

-On September 21, 2008 the developers of Gravity Force 2 released the Amiga Motorola 680x0 assembly language source code for "nostalgic interest" without specified license.
+In September 2008, the developers of Gravity Force 2 released the Amiga Motorola 680x0 assembly language source code for "nostalgic interest" without specified license.
 In April 2017 the authors clarified the game and source code license as CC BY-SA 4.0.

 Many similarly titled clones have since appeared.
 These games are generally freeware and position themselves as direct descendants of Gravity Force and Gravity Power rather than Thrust.